Sjord/Sjord.github.io/_posts/2016-02-04-cracking-php-rand.md

         }
     }

 To search the 4294967295 possible arguments to `srand`, this will take approximately 12 hours.
 However, since PHP just calls the glibc `rand` function, we can reimplement the PHP code as C and speed things up.
+I have made two versions, one that calls the [glibc rand](https://github.com/Sjord/crack-ezchatter-token/blob/master/crackseed.c) and one that mimics the [Windows rand](https://github.com/Sjord/crack-ezchatter-token/blob/master/wincrackstate.c).
+It is basically the PHP code from `token.php`, a copy paste of some macro's from PHP's `ext/standard/rand.c`, and a loop to go through every possible seed.

-## State cracking
+## State cracking on Linux

+On Windows, cracking the argument to `srand` and cracking the state of the random number generator turn out to be the same thing, but on Linux they are different.
+The glibc `rand()` keeps a series of numbers, and determines the next state like this:

+    state[i] = state[i-3] + state[i-31]
+    return state[i] >> 1

+So every output is approximately the summed output from 3 and 31 calls ago.
+Consider the following series of tokens:

+* 6ZF5kNgonV
+* 9h3byovpGR
+* gGt0A94U92

+Now, the next rand will be determining whether it will be an uppercase letter, lowercase letter or number.
+This is determined by the outcomes of `rand` 3 and 31 calls ago, so that's the last 9 in `gGt0A94U92` and the y in `9h3byovpGR`.
+So we expect the next output of `rand(0, 2)` to be ⎩10/10 + 25/26 × 3⎭ = 2 mod 3, so that means we get a number.
+Let's see if we can predict that number.
+The next calls to `rand` that determines the number is determined by the `rand` from 3 calls ago, a number, and the rand of 31 calls ago, a lowercase letter.
+So we expect the number to be 2/2 + 1/2 × 10 = 5 mod 10.
+It turns out to be 4:

+* 43J2d2ew31

 On some servers, an attacker can get a new process by opening a lot of connections.
 If all web server handlers are busy, the server will spawn some new processes to handle incoming connections.
 These new processes then will have a fresh state and can be used to request a range of random strings.
 Since we are interested in multiple strings of one process, we need to do requests to the same process every time.
 This can be done by using a keep alive connection, where you can do multiple requests over one TCP connection.